kulcsarrudolf/pasztor.at/content/blog/2016-11-04-oop-basics.md

 interfaces are nothing else than abstract classes with only abstract methods and no variables to circumvent having to solve multiple inheritance.

-> **Beware of faulty abstractions!** Many OOP tutorials bring the example of a square inheriting from the rectangle.
+{{% warning %}}
-> This is only true in the mathematical sense.
-In programming you want your child classes to behave the same as their
+**Beware of faulty abstractions!** Many OOP tutorials bring the example of a square inheriting from the rectangle.
+This is only true in the mathematical sense.
+In programming you want your child classes to behave the same as their parent classes, which is being violated since the rectangle has two independent edges, where as the square doesn't.
-> parent classes, which is being violated since the rectangle has two independent edges, where as the square doesn't.
+{{% /warning %}}

 ## Avoiding global state